Rigid-analytic varieties with projective reduction violating Hodge symmetry: Introduction

 {\bf Notation.} Let $p$ be a prime number fixed throughout the text.
 If $X$ is an object of any of the three types $\{$smooth proper rigid-analytic variety over $K$, smooth proper formal scheme over $\Spf\cO_K$, smooth proper algebraic variety over an arbitrary field $F\}$, denote by $h^{i,j}(X)$ the number $\dim_K H^j(X,\Omega^i_{X/K}),\rk_{\cO_K}H^j(X,\Omega^i_{X/\cO_K})$ or $\dim_F H^j(X,\Omega^i_{X/F})$ respectively.
 Denote also by $\delta^{i,j}(X)$ the number $h^{i,j}(X)-h^{j,i}(X)$ in any of the three situations.
 For the convenience of notation, we declare $h^{i,j}(X)=0$ if $i$ or $j$ is negative.
 Note that $h^{i,j}(X)=h^{i,j}(\fX)$ if $X$ is the generic fiber of a smooth proper formal scheme $\fX$ by Lemma \ref{gencoh}.
 We say that an object $X$ ``satisfies Hodge symmetry in degree $d$" if $h^{i,j}(X)=h^{j,i}(X)$ for all $i,j$ with $i+j=d$ and $X$ ``satisfies Hodge symmetry" if it does so for all $d$.

-{\bf Acknowledgments.} I am grateful to Piotr Achinger, Shizhang Li, Vadim Vologodsky, Zijian Yao and Bogdan Zavyalov for their interest and several useful discussions and to Piotr Achinger and Borys Kadets for comments on the drafts of this text.
+{\bf Acknowledgments.} I am grateful to Piotr Achinger, Shizhang Li, Vadim Vologodsky, Zijian Yao and Bogdan Zavyalov for their interest and several useful discussions and to Piotr Achinger, Borys Kadets and Zhiyu Zhang for comments on the drafts of this text.
 I am indebted to Vasily Rogov whose talk on the work \cite{rogov} motivated the examples presented here.